sychan/kb_sdk_docs/source/references/questions_and_answers.rst

 Q: How do I start my app?
 What do I do now?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The easiest way to get an intuition for app development is to follow `the tutorial`_
+The easiest way to get an intuition for app development is to follow |tutorial_link|

-See if there is an existing app in `the catalog`_ that is similar to yours, or one that has a UI that you would like to emulate.
+See if there is an existing app in the |catalog_link| that is similar to yours, or one that has a UI that you would like to emulate.
 Every app you see in the narrative will have a link to its code repository.

 Typically developers follow this path: